Skip to main content

 or:

-cargo run --example animated_motion -- --export
+cargo run --example murali_logo_transparent -- --export

 Use preview when you are iterating on timing, layout, or camera choices.
 Use export when you want reproducible assets.